Preliminary Fixes

 Step 1: Click on the up arrow from the Windows taskbar.

-Step 2: Right-click on the Drive icon and select Setting gear.
+Step 2: Right-click on the Drive icon and select the Settings icon.

 Step 3: Open the Preferences menu.